Namejs Ring: Origins

 The ring was first found in ancient Latgalian lands.
 The name “Namejs” derives from the Semigallian legend about the political and military leader Namejs in the late 13th century.
-Although this legend has become popular, in reality, these rings date from the late 12th-early 13th century.
+Although this legend has become popular, in reality, these rings date from the late 12th to early 13th century.

 It has been discovered that Namejs wasn’t alive when the first rings were made in the 12th century; archeologists found the rings mostly in ancient Latgalian lands, proving that Namejs could not have any connection to the ring.
 The name "Namejs ring" was not used before the 1920s, when two originals were found in ancient graves of Latgale and they become a popular kind of jewelry to imitate.
 The Namejs ring is a rare archeologist’s find.
 It has been determined that it would have been a very expensive item to own in the 12th century, as it is mostly made from silver and the manufacturing process was long and complex.